Preserve and Share

 Note that re-users of data have the same legal and ethical obligation to NOT disclose confidential information as primary users.

 A guide to data anonymisation can be found on the website of the UK Data Archive.

 Data Access Restrictions

 If necessary, you need to restrict access according to the data's level of detail, sensitivity and confidentiality.
 Some data centres like the UK Data Archive allow you to do that.
-You will also be able to this when you use Pure to publish your data with Lancaster University.
-Pure intends to include the following access options:
+You will also be able to do this when you use Pure to publish your data with Lancaster University.

-Please note that funders expect that most datasets will be "Open" and you will have to justify restrictions (best to do that in your Data Management Plan).
+Please note that funders expect that most datasets will be publically available (or Open) and you will have to justify restrictions (best to do that in your Data Management Plan).

 All research data you want to publish need to conform to Lancaster University's Code of Practice (pdf).

 Find out more about Ethics from the Research Support Office.

 What if my consent forms do not allow my data to be shared?

 If the consent forms explicitly prohibits data publication and sharing, your funding body will not expect you to share your data.
 You are required to have a data access statement in your research publication that links to a webpage where you explain why data cannot be shared.
 This can be done in Pure.